-With the community tool Envision for MarkLogic Data Hub, you can.
-Envision allows you to create a semantically enriched Entity Services data model for your Data Hub by simply drawing graphs.
-Envision provides a no-code solution to designing entities for your MarkLogic Data Hub.
+With the community tool Data Hub Central Community Edition (DHCCE), you can.
+DHCCE allows you to create a semantically enriched Entity Services data model for your Data Hub by simply drawing graphs.
+DHCCE provides a no-code solution to designing entities for your MarkLogic Data Hub.

-Note: Envision for MarkLogic Data Hub is a community tool.
+Note: DHCCE for MarkLogic Data Hub is a community tool.
 As such, it is not supported by MarkLogic Corporation and is only updated and corrected based on a best-effort approach.
 Any contribution or feedback is welcomed to make the tool better.
-Envision is designed to run on MarkLogic Server 10.0-2 with MarkLogic Data Hub 5.1.0 installed.
+DHCCE is designed to run on MarkLogic Server 10.0-2 with MarkLogic Data Hub 5.1.0 installed.

 How does it work?